netscaler/citrix-adc-aws-cloudformation/templates/high-availability/across-availability-zone/for-internal-and-external-apps/README.md

     * Servers side Subnet
 * 2 optional unallocated EIPs, if the user is opting for EIPs for management interfaces
 * 1 unallocated EIP, for public VIP
+* 1 more unallocated EIP for ADMAgent, if provisioning of ADMAgent option is enabled.
 * EC2 KeyPair

 ## Post-deployment steps